Mambouna/pgturbo/doc/installation.rst

 On Raspberry Pi
 ~~~~~~~~~~~~~~~

-pgzero has been installed by default since the release of Raspbian Jessie in
+pgturbo has been installed by default since the release of Raspbian Jessie in
 September 2015!

 For flake8/pyflakes
 ~~~~~~~~~~~~~~~~~~~

-Checkers like Pyflakes are unaware of Pygame Zero's extra builtins.
+Checkers like Pyflakes are unaware of Pygame Turbo's extra builtins.

-If you use ``flake8``, you can add Pygame Zero's list of builtins to your `flake8 configuration file <https://flake8.pycqa.org/en/latest/user/configuration.html>`_:
+If you use ``flake8``, you can add Pygame Turbo's list of builtins to your `flake8 configuration file <https://flake8.pycqa.org/en/latest/user/configuration.html>`_:

 .. code-block:: ini